neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ### Build the Chat API Endpoint

-Vercel AI SDK by default uses to `/api/chat` to obtain the chatbot responses.
+The Vercel AI SDK uses `/api/chat` by default to obtain the chatbot responses.
 Create a file `src/pages/api/chat.ts` with the following code:

 ```tsx
 // File: src/pages/api/chat.ts